Search: 192 results

 "The one who dipped his bread beside me in the dish," replied Jesus, "is the one who will betray me.

-So Pilate, since he saw that he was making no headway with them, but that a riot was about to break out instead, took some water and washed his hands before the crowd, and said, "I am not responsible for this man's death; you must see to it yourselves."
+Pilate saw that he was getting nowhere, but that a riot was about to break out instead.
+So he took some water and washed his hands in front of the crowd, saying, "I am innocent of this man's blood.
+Attend to that yourselves."

 So off they hurried from the tomb, frightened and yet in ecstasy, and ran to break the news to His disciples.